swcarpentry/good-enough-practices-in-scientific-computing/index.md

     (e.g., `fig_3_a.png`), since those numbers will almost certainly change as the project evolves.

-The diagram below provides a concrete example of how a simple project might be organized following these recommendations:
+The diagram in Figure [fig:project] provides a concrete example of how a simple project might be organized following these recommendations:

     .
     |-- CITATION